NVIDIAGameWorks/toolkit-remix/docs/howto/learning-models.md

 2. **Add Texture**: Click "add" and upload the texture you want (PNG or DDS).
 3. **Assign Texture Channel (Optional)**:  You have the flexibility to assign the texture to one of seven channels: Diffuse, Emissive Mask, Metallic, Normal - OpenGL, Normal - DirectX, Roughness, or Other.
 Choose "Other" if you prefer a standardized ingestion without changing the name.
 While this step is optional, it's usually automated for your convenience.
 4. **Output Directory**: Set an output directory within your project file structure.
-5. **Run Ingestion**: Click "run" to export the texture.
+5. **Run Ingestion**: Click "Add to Queue" to export the texture.
 The output directory will contain additional files, but you only need the converted DDS for in-game use.

 ## Replacing a Model Texture